-Building Eler ment: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol Central Heating and Cooling Equipment Identify type(s) of central equipment serving terminal units in each Dwelling Unit Absorption cooler - a gas air_Air_conditionerConditioner .
-Look for a Cooling Tower, an exhaust pipe, a gas burner to evaporate refrigerant and a heat exchanger similar to an electric air_Air_conditionerConditioner .
+Building Ele ment: Heating and Cooling Equipment Rated Feature Task On-Site Inspection Protocol Central Heating and Cooling Equipment Identify type(s) of central equipment serving terminal units in each Dwelling Unit Absorption cooler - a gas Air Conditioner.
+Look for a Cooling Tower, an exhaust pipe, a gas burner to evaporate refrigerant and a heat exchanger similar to an electric Air Conditioner.
 Boiler - device which creates hot water or steam, may be powered by any fuel type and can be used with forced air distribution, in conjunction with a fan coil unit or PTAC where the fan blows air over the hot water coil to provide heating, or distributed by forced hot water, steam or a hot water radiant slab system.
-Record whether the boilerBoiler also provides service hot water.
+Record whether the Boiler also provides service hot water.
 Chiller -vapor-compression cooling equipment that uses the outdoor air or water circulated through a Cooling Tower as a heat sink for cooling and absorbs heat from conditioned space by means of a hydronic cold water distribution system.
-Determine whether the Chiller is a DX Chiller, water- Cooling Tower - heat rejection device that rejects heat to the atmosphere.
+Determine and record whether the Chiller is a DX Chiller, water-cooled, or absorption.
+Cooling Tower - heat rejection device that rejects heat to the atmosphere.
 Record the fan horsepower from the nameplate data of the Cooling Tower fan located inside the Cooling Tower.
 Record the horsepower and model number of the sprayer pump located inside the Cooling Tower.
-Alternatively, record the model number from the nameplate data of the Cooling Tower to determine the fan and sprayer pump data from manufacturer's data sheet.
+Alternatively, record the model number from the nameplate data of the Cooling Tower to determine and record the fan and sprayer pump data from manufacturer's data sheet.
 Ground Source Heat Pump - shared vapor-compression heating and cooling equipment that uses the ground or ground water as the heat source or sink for heat.
-Rooftop Make-Up Air Unit (MAU) or Dedicated Outdoor Air System (DOAS) large rooftop equipment that provides outdoor air or make-up air, with or without heating or cooling.
-In multifamily buildings, these systems may provide ducted air directly to the Dwelling Units or to other common spaces.
+Rooftop Make-Up Air Unit (MAU) or Dedicated Outdoor Air System (DOAS) - large rooftop equipment that provides outdoor air or make-up air, with or without heating or cooling.
+In multifamily buildings, these systems may